CarlVerret/csFastFloat/README.md

 The set of unit tests in /TestcsFastFloat project combines unit tests from many libraries.
 It includes tests used by the Go Team.
 Additionnal info on Nigel Tao's work can be found [here](https://nigeltao.github.io/blog/2020/eisel-lemire.html#testing).

+# Credit
+This library is the main project in my master's degree under the direction of Professor [Daniel Lemire](https://github.com/lemire) at TELUQ University.
+A special thanks to [Egor Bogatov](https://github.com/EgorBo) for his really meaningful contribution.

 # Reference